Azure/azure-sdk/docs/cpp/introduction.md

 ##### Using ClientOptions {#cpp-usage-options}

-> TODO: This section needs to be driven by code in the Core library.

 ##### Service Versions

-> TODO: This section needs to be driven by code in the Core library.

 {% include requirement/MUST id="cpp-versioning-highest-api" %} call the highest supported service API version by default.